 Bottom Line

-DeepSeek V4 is shaping up to be the most disruptive AI release since DeepSeek V3 rattled Silicon Valley.
-The combination of 1M token Engram memory, MODEL1 inference efficiency, native multimodality, and elite coding benchmarks — all at significantly lower cost than OpenAI or Anthropic — is the kind of package that forces the entire industry to respond.
+DeepSeek V4 is arriving imminently — the most disruptive AI release since DeepSeek V3 rattled Silicon Valley in early 2025.
+The combination of 1M token Engram memory, MODEL1 inference efficiency, native multimodality, and elite coding benchmarks (83.7% SWE-bench) — all at significantly lower cost than OpenAI or Anthropic — is the kind of package that forces the entire industry to respond.